 Looking for Subway vegetarian options?
 Here’s the full list.
-Subway is built for customization, which makes it one of the easier fast-food chains to eat meat-free — you pick the bread, the cheese, the veggies, and the sauce.
-The catch is that Subway’s only dedicated meat-free protein is the Veggie Patty (and it’s not in every store), so most vegetarians build a loaded veggie sub or salad.
+Subway is built for customization, which makes it one of the easier fast-food chains to eat meat-free — you pick the bread, the cheese, the veggies, and the sauce, so almost every order is yours to shape.
+The catch is that Subway’s only dedicated meat-free protein is the Veggie Patty (and it’s not in every store), so most vegetarians build a loaded veggie sub, wrap, or salad.
 This guide breaks down exactly what’s vegetarian at Subway, what’s vegan, and how to order it.
 For more chains, start with our guide to what’s vegetarian at popular restaurants.

 A Quick Look at Subway